SAP VC Object Dependencies Precondition Selection Condition Procedure Constraint CUOB CUKB

 Every object in VC has a field called KNOBJ.
 This number links to CUOB.
 The field CUOB-KNTAB tells you what kind of object the dependency is assigned to (CABN for characteristics, CAWN for values, KLAH for classes, CUCO for config profiles, PLPOD for routing operations).

-To view VC dependencies for a given object, use CU50 configuration simulation or CU03 to display object dependencies.
+To view all VC tables for a given object, use transaction VC_TABLE_INFO.

 Where Dependencies Are Assigned